cantineNantes/mustached-robot/README.md

 ### V1

-_The V1 version is an easy-to-install, easy-to-extend plateform_
+_The V1 is an easy-to-install, easy-to-extend plateform_

 * Install wizard (database configuration, google calendar credentials, creation of the first admin user)
 * Plugin system to allow anyone to develop plugins without needing to change the core files (example: a billing management system through Freshbook, a connection to a specific CRM, etc).